jasonrundell/arcline/docs/SETUP.md

 ## Step 7: Deploy Webapp to Vercel

-The webapp is a React frontend that displays intel submissions and Scrappy messages.
+The client is a React frontend that displays intel submissions and Scrappy messages.
 Deploy it to Vercel for production access.

 ### Prerequisites